AceBurgundy/CleanJS/README.md

 This is Lite SPA JS, a lightweight JavaScript library designed to make building single-page applications (SPAs) easier and more enjoyable.
 It focuses on a unified approach, combining HTML and JavaScript within a single `Component` class.

 ### For Who
-- Programmers who want to make small websites using React's Component Based Development while still being able to use common html, css and js knowledge.
+- Programmers who want to make small websites using React's Component Based Development while still be able to utilize their common html, css and javascript knowledge.

 **VS Code Tip:**